zoltanctoth/ceu-cloud-class/further-resource_tamas.md

 #### Whizlabs – Online Guide

 This Online Guide is similar to the one we used in class.
-Hoever, details could be found here as well that could be useful for us.
+However, details could be found here as well that could be useful for us.

 * Website: https://www.whizlabs.com/blog/learn-apache-spark/
 * Price: Free